manju31220/AtliQ-Finance-and-Supply-Chain-Analytics/README.md

 ## Project Overview

-This project focuses on **ad-hoc data analysis** and **financial analytics** for AtliQ Hardware, a leading manufacturer in the **consumer goods** domain.
+This project focuses on **financial analytics** for AtliQ Hardware, a leading manufacturer in the **consumer goods** domain.
 The goal is to leverage **SQL** to extract meaningful insights, automate reporting, and support data-driven decision-making.

 ### **Key Objectives**
 - Develop **data-driven insights** to enhance AtliQ Hardware’s decision-making process.